mills32/PlayStation-Portable-h264-player/README.md

 - 720x480 videos don't work.
 - Not all h264 parameters will work, "convert_PSP.bat" contains all parameters configured, in case you want to use other video converter.
-- Videos will hang the PSP if for some reason it can't read a frame in time:
-    A: CPU speed set to power save
-    B: memory stick is too slow
-    C: 60 fps videos set to bitratte bigger than 300-350kbps (depending on the sdcard/memory stick pressent)

 REPRODUCTOR DE VIDEOS H264 PARA PSP
 -----------------------------------